List of Miraculous: Tales of Ladybug & Cat Noir characters: Zoé Lee / Vesperia

 Zoé Lee / Vesperia (voiced by Deneen Melody in the English dub and Fily Keita in the French version) is Chloé's maternal half-sister from New York who is naturally kind and gets along with the students of Miss Bustier's class.
 Zoé initially pretends to be mean and self-centered like her sister to be accepted by her family but ultimately chooses to be her own person.

-She later confesses to having admiration for Marinette, but accepts supporting the girl's feelings for Adrien.
+She later confesses to having admiration for Marinette, but accepts supporting her feelings for Adrien.

-Using the Bee Miraculous, she can transform into "Vesperia", with the same abilities as Queen Bee.
+Using the Bee Miraculous, she can transform into "Vesperia".
 She is often called upon as part of the Miraculous team, acting as the successor for Queen Bee.

-During Season 6, Zoé bumps into an old classmate from New York named Ray, who is surprised that the friends she's made don't know what Zoé was like in New York.
+During Season 6, Zoé bumps into an old classmate from New York named Ray, who is surprised that her friends do not know what Zoé was like in New York.
+During the events of "Grendiaper", after going through a hard day facing numerous mean people, Zoé accidentally transforms into "Fury", a vigilante who prefers taking action rather than reacting to situations.
+As Fury, she operates mainly at night, targeting those she believes deserves punishment, though her actions lead the rest of the team to believe she may be the new Butterfly Miraculous holder.
+Ladybug later talked her into not doing any more vigilante activities.
+It was also revealed that Zoé and her stepfather moved into the movie studio that was purchased.

 Her villain form was Sole Crusher, a villain who could grow bigger by stepping on people.

 Lê Chiến Kim / King Monkey

 Lê Chiến Kim (also Kim Ature and Kim Nguyen (Note: in "Optigami")) / King Monkey (voiced by Grant George in the English dub and Alexandre Nguyen in the French version) is a competitive and athletic student at Collège Françoise Dupont, revealed to be a brief former crush of Marinette's.
 He is best friends with Max, and has a girlfriend named Ondine.

 Using the Monkey Miraculous, he can transform into "King Monkey" (Roi Singe).
-(Note: Kim's monkey-themed superhero was based on Monkey King in Journey to the West.)
-His special power is "Uproar" and it lets him create an object of any sort to disrupt his opponents' superpowers.
+(Note: Kim's monkey-themed superhero was based on Sun Wukong in Journey to the West.)
+His special power, Uproar, allows him to create an object of any sort to disrupt his opponents' superpowers.